amitdeshmukh/RealTimeSpeechTranscription/README.md

-# React Speech service sample app
+# Voice Scribe: React Speech service sample app

 This sample shows how to integrate the Azure Speech service into a sample React application.
 This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone or file for speech-to-text conversions.